Rishi Mittal, is one of the top 10 CAT 2019 toppers who made it to the 100 percentilers club. Read the interview below to know his success mantra.

 Q. Congratulations, Rishi!
 Are you satisfied with your score?
 How much score were you expecting?

-A. After the official CAT response sheet came out, I knew I was scoring about 240 and my final scaled score was 241.45.
+A. After the official CAT answer key and response sheet came out, I knew I was scoring about 240 and my final scaled score was 241.45.
 But after I came out of the exam and before anything was declared, I was pretty scared if I’ll be crossing 200 or 220, but this was a pleasant surprise.

-Sectional cut off in CAT exam refers to the section wise percentiles required by the candidate for making it to the Personal Interview round of the IIMs or other top MBA colleges.
-The sectional cut offs are lower than overall cut offs of any institute.
-To understand better, check the table below for sectional CAT cut offs for IIM Ahmedabad:
+Sectional cut-off in the CAT exam refers to the section-wise percentiles required by the candidate to make it to the Personal Interview round of the IIMs or other top MBA colleges.
+The sectional cut-offs are lower than the overall cut-offs of any institute.
+To understand better, check the table below for sectional CAT cut-offs for IIM Ahmedabad:

 Category | VARC percentile | DILR percentile | QA percentile | Overall percentile |